Glossary

 W

-- A promise by the grantor of real property that he or she is the owner and will be responsible to the buyer if title is other than represented.
+- A promise by the grantor of real property that they are the owner and will be responsible to the buyer if the title is other than as represented.

 - Will

-- A written document providing for the distribution of property owned by a person after his or her death.
+- A written document providing for the distribution of property owned by a person after their death.